 Recommended Plugin: Thrive Architect (paid).

 A WordPress Security Plugin helps protect your website from hackers and malware.
 The plugin will help to secure your website’s files and content, and will also help to protect your users’ information.

 A WordPress Social Share Plugin helps you share your website’s content on social media.
 The plugin will allow you to add social media icons to your website’s pages and posts so that your users can easily share your content on their social media profiles.

 Recommended Plugin: Easy Social Share Buttons (paid).

 Email List & Lead Generation Plugin

-A WordPress Email Opt-in Form Plugin is a software that you can install on your WordPress website to help you collect email addresses from your website’s visitors.
-The plugin will allow you to add an email opt-in form to your website’s pages and posts, so that your users can easily sign up for your email list
+A WordPress Email Opt-in Form Plugin helps you collect email addresses from your website’s visitors.
+The plugin will allow you to add an email opt-in form to your website’s pages and posts so that your users can easily sign up for your email list